 Alternatively, if you don’t want someone else who may know your passcode to see what attachments you’ve been sending and receiving in the Messages app, you might consider removing them from the conversation so that they can’t be browsed through, protecting your privacy in the process.

 How to do it

 If you’ve made it this far, then you probably have a reason to bulk delete attachments in the Messages app; to do just that, follow these simple steps:

 Step 1: Launch the Messages app and open a conversation that has attachments you want to get rid of.

-Step 3: In the new interface that appears, scroll down and then tap and hold on one of the attachments in the grid view to reveal an Action Menu.
+Step 3: In the new interface that appears, scroll down and tap See All Photos.

-Step 5: A blue check mark will appear, and so will several empty circles on the rest of the attachments; tap on each of the attachments you wish to delete to select them and this will put a blue check mark on those attachments as well.
+Step 5: Tap on each of the attachments you wish to delete to select them and this will put a blue check mark on them.

-Step 6: Once all of the attachments you want to delete have been selected, tap on the blue trash can icon at the bottom right of the app.
+Step 6: Once all of the attachments you want to delete have been selected, tap Delete at the bottom right of the app.

 What about my other devices?